Kakheti: Travel information

-The travel infrastructure in Kakheti is fast developing, since it is the most visited region of Georgia.
+The travel infrastructure in Kakheti is fast developing.
+Road connectivity has also been improved through highway projects linking the region more efficiently with Tbilisi.
 One can choose to stay in a guest house, in a small and comfortable hotel, or a beautiful boutique-style hotel while traveling in this region.
 Telavi and Signagi are the most visited towns.
-Signagi was renovated three years ago.
-Until recently there were only some family hotels (simple rooms in a family-owned house with a shared bathroom), but now Signagi features several hotels.
+Beginning in 2007, extensive restoration efforts began in Sighnaghi, hotels were opened, and the town developed further as a tourism destination.